 Sights and topics we cover on the Loop and Millennium Park Tour:

-Starting July 29, we will be moving the meeting spot to Chicago Theatre, North State Street, Chicago, IL, United States.
+Where: under the overhang of the Chicago Theatre, 175 North State Street, Chicago, IL, United States. (map)

 Duration: Tour lasts approx. 2 hours.
 Total walking is just over one mile (1.6km).